bolazeal/shame-fire/README.md

 ## Key Features

 ### User & Social
-*   **Complete Authentication**: Secure user sign-up, login (email/password & Google OAuth), and session management.
+*   **Complete Authentication**: Secure user sign-up, login (email/password & Google OAuth), and session management with account status checks (active, suspended, banned).
 *   **Dynamic Social Feed**: A central hub for posts, reports, and endorsements with live updates for votes, reposts, and comments.
 *   **Real-Time Messaging**: A private, one-on-one direct messaging system with live updates.
 *   **Comprehensive Profiles**: Customizable user profiles with banners, avatars, bios, and follower/following counts.
 *   **User Mentions**: Users can tag others in posts with `@username` to send notifications and foster engagement.

 ### AI & Content
-*   **Advanced Content Creation**: A single, intuitive dialog for creating general updates, detailed reports, or positive endorsements with media upload support.
+*   **Advanced Content Creation**: A single, intuitive dialog for creating general updates, detailed reports, or positive endorsements with media upload support and optional contact info for off-platform entities.
 *   **AI-Powered Analysis**:
-    *   **Harmful Content Detection**: Automatically flags posts that violate platform policies and places them in a moderation queue.
+    *   **Harmful Content Detection**: Automatically flags posts that violate platform policies and places them in a moderation queue before they are published.
-    -   **Sentiment & Bias Analysis**: Analyzes reports and endorsements for sentiment and bias, displaying scores and warnings directly on posts.
+    *   **Sentiment & Bias Analysis**: Analyzes reports and endorsements for sentiment and bias, displaying scores and warnings directly on posts.
-    -   **AI Summaries**: Generates concise, single-sentence summaries for long-form content.
+    *   **AI Summaries**: Generates concise, single-sentence summaries for long-form content.
-    -   **Trust Score Calculation**: Dynamically adjusts a user's "Trust Score" based on the sentiment and nature of community feedback.
+    *   **Trust Score Calculation**: Dynamically adjusts a user's "Trust Score" based on the sentiment and nature of community feedback.

 ### Community & Governance
 *   **Community Governance**:
     *   **Village Square**: A dedicated space for escalating reports into public disputes, featuring real-time community polling and discussion.
     *   **Hall of Honour**: Recognizes highly-trusted users through a medal and nomination system.
+    *   **Moderator Selection**: Community members can nominate trusted users (with high Trust Scores) to be considered for moderator roles.
-*   **Full-Featured Admin Panel**: A protected dashboard for administrators to monitor platform metrics, manage users (suspend/ban), and review AI-flagged content.
+*   **Full-Featured Admin Panel**: A protected dashboard for administrators to monitor platform metrics, manage users (suspend/ban/reset trust score), and review AI-flagged and user-flagged content.
 *   **Content Flagging**: Users can flag inappropriate content to send it to the admin moderation queue.

 ### Media & Design